leonardo-delfino/Chess/README.md

 # Chess
-A didactic GUI chess game made in Python3 using Pygame.
+A didactic GUI chess game made in Python3 using pygame.
 At the moment, there is no AI.
 The only way you can test the game is by playing against another human.

 ## No commits?